Lomariopsis

 Lomariopsis is the type genus of the fern family Lomariopsidaceae.

-One economically important species exists only as an aquatic gametophyte form, commonly known as süsswassertang.
-This species is closely allied to Lomariopsis lineata but has not yet been named as a species.
+One economically important species exists via the freshwater aquarium plant trade, having only just been introduced in 2001 as an aquatic gametophyte form; most commonly known as "süsswassertang" (German for "freshwater seaweed"), this plant was initially believed to be some sort of liverwort.
+However, it is closely allied to Lomariopsis lineata, but has not yet been named as a distinct species.